 Taking inspiration from the design of the internet

 Let’s take a quick look at the design of or very own “internet”.
 This is an important section because, we will be drawing analogies from this design to explain how beckn works.
 As you can see from the icons on the left, the internet is a collection of technologies, standards, applications which constitute what is known as a protocol stack, or in this case the TCP/IP protocol stack.
 Anyone wishing to communicate on the internet must implement this protocol stack OR use existing implementations to access this network.
 But implementing the stack alone is not enough.
 One requires a “plug point” to “plug in” to the internet.
 That plug point is provided to the implementer via a public digital infrastructure provided by various agencies.
 Those agencies are commonly known as ISPs or Internet Service Providers.
 Anyone wishing to access the internet can only gain access via one of these ISPs.
 Anyone wishing to be discovered on the internet needs to obtain addresses via the ISP.
 Sometimes, the addresses are also obtained from cloud service providers or CSPs.
 Anyone wishing to be uniquely identified on the internet need to obtain a domain names via the DNS infrastructure.
 To prove their trustworthiness, one needs to obtain an SSL Certificate from a certificate authority.
-All these systems are layered in a neat hourglass structure as shown on the right.

 Now that we have understood the design of our internet, let us look at what Beckn is.